2023 Project Proposals

 Preferred Student Qualifications and Skills

-High professional and personal motivation, self-management, and attention-to-detail
+High professional and personal motivation, self-management, and attention to detail

 Strong existing computer skills with Microsoft Office